Drug Prevention on Halloween: Beware of Drug-laced Candies

 Medical marijuana is legal in many parts of the country.
 Doctors prescribe it to those who suffer from certain medical conditions.
 It is not for recreational use.
 People smoke it, but it is also available as oils, edibles, and capsules.
 To prevent drug abuse, parents need to be extra vigilant.

 Authorities have warned about the potential hazards found in Halloween candy.
 In one instance, they found methamphetamine in a child’s trick-or-treat candy.

 Parents should check their children’s candy before allowing them to consume the treats.
-With careful inspection, you can better tell drug-laced edibles apart from real candy.
+You can better tell drug-laced edibles apart from real candy with careful inspection.

 Drug Prevention: How Parents Can Help

-Here are a few basic rules parents and caregivers might want to follow for their kids’ own safety:
+Here are a few basic rules that parents and caregivers might want to follow for their kids’ safety: